 - At least half of the killers used high-capacity magazines in their attacks

-- All but one of the killers were men, the majority of them young adult to middle-age Caucasians
+- All but one of the killers were male, the majority of them young adult to middle-age white men

 - A majority of the killers were mentally ill, with many showing signs of it prior to their attacks

 - Not one of the 62 mass shootings was stopped by an armed citizen